angular/angular/aio/content/guide/what-is-angular.md

 Dependency injection lets you declare the dependencies of your TypeScript classes without taking care of their instantiation.
 Instead, Angular handles the instantiation for you.
 This design pattern lets you write more testable and flexible code.
-Even though understanding dependency injection is not critical to start using Angular, we strongly recommend it as a best practice and many aspects of Angular take advantage of it to some degree.
+Understanding dependency injection is not critical to start using Angular, but it is strongly recommended as a best practice.
+Many aspects of Angular take advantage of it to some degree.

 To illustrate how dependency injection works, consider the following example.
 The first file, `logger.service.ts`, defines a `Logger` class.